iandesj/beerscraper/README.md

 # beerscraper
-Compendium of scripts to scrape and parse beer lists from brewery websites.
+Compendium of scripts to scrape and parse beer lists from Michigan-based brewery websites.
 A collaborative effort.
+Edit

 ```bash
 pip install -r requirements.txt